 Venting and Breathability

-A three layer Goretex membrane on a less-than-$300 jacket is a welcome addition to the mix.
-REI doesn't have its own in-house membrane like Patagonia's H2No or Outdoor Research's AscentShell, so they need to construct a jacket that has to meet the standards of the W.L.
+A three-layer Goretex membrane on a less-than-$300 jacket is a welcome addition to the mix.
+REI doesn't have its own in-house membranes like Patagonia's H2No or Outdoor Research's AscentShell, so they need to construct a jacket that has to meet the standards of the W.L.
 Gore company, while still striving for the price point we expect from REI.
-In terms of breathability, it performs better than the more expensive The North Face Summit L5 Fuseform GTX due to its thinner fabric.
 For ventilation, the Stormbolt has two pit zips with two-way zippers.
 Its two pockets aren't lined with mesh, so they don't offer any additional breathability.